 - If your witness is in the same room, simply click the "Open in new tab" button.

-- If your witness watched you sign during a video conference, click on the "Copy to clipboard" button, and paste them the link in your video call.
+- If your witness watched you sign during a video conference, click on the "Copy to clipboard" button, and paste the link in your video call chat box.

 Your witness signs